 Tips To Make Your 20-Month-Old Baby Eat Better

-As your baby tends to be fussy about eating, planning and creating a pleasant mealtime experience will make him a healthier and happier child.
-Adding a variety of foods to your toddler’s platter can help you develop his taste, preferences, and interest better.
-You can experiment with different nutritious ingredients and try new recipes to tantalize his tiny taste buds.
-Here are some more tips you can follow to make your little one perform better at the dinner table (2):
+As your baby tends to be fussy about eating, creating a pleasant mealtime experience can help them be healthier and happier.
+Advance meal planning can help you offer a variety of food items to your child.
+Adding baby-led weaning foods to your toddler’s platter can help you develop his taste, preferences, and interest better.

 - Mealtimes should be fun and not a battle.
 You should not force or bribe your child to finish his meals.